vijayanandrp/vijayanandrp/learnings/a_core_concepts/xcdedfs - Concurrency and parallelism.md

 *   The limitations of concurrency
 *   Common problems of concurrency
 *   Benefits/problems of Multithreading
-*   Thread in Java: Executor framework and Thread Pool, Thread Synchronization, Locks and Atomic Variables
-*   How to use CompletableFuture in Java?
-*   How to use Parallelism in Java?
-Give you some case studies
-*   Some notes when we use concurrency and parallelism

 What are concurrency and parallelism?
 =====================================